-The educational objective of the Electrical Engineering program, in support of the mission of the school, is to have graduates achieve the following within a few years after graduation:
+The educational objective of the Electrical Engineering program, in support of the mission of the School, is to prepare graduates to achieve success in one or more of the following within a few years after graduation:

 The program in electrical engineering leading to the B.S. degree is accredited by the Engineering Accreditation Commission of ABET.

 There is a strong interaction between the Department of Electrical Engineering and the Departments of Computer Science, Applied Physics and Applied Mathematics, Industrial Engineering and Operations Research, Physics, and Chemistry.

 All electrical engineering (EE) students must take a set of core courses, which collectively provide the student with fundamental skills, expose him/her to the breadth of EE, and serve as a springboard for more advanced work, or for work in areas not covered in the core.
 These courses are shown on the charts in Undergraduate Degree Tracks.
 A full curriculum checklist is also posted at www.ee.columbia.edu.

 The 18-point technical elective requirement for the electrical engineering program consists of three components: depth, breadth, and other.
 A general outline is provided here, and more specific course restrictions can be found at www.ee.columbia.edu.
 For any course not clearly listed there, adviser approval is necessary.